sfeir-open-source/guesswho/README.md

         - /api/themes/{id} should return an object, not the array of theme cards
         - create different DTOs for endpoints (currently full objects are returned with null fields - example:
               /api/games: $.room.player1 is null => instead, just do not include this field in the response)
-        - use web sockets for game status updates (new message, other player played) => less data transmitted
+        - use web sockets for game status updates (new message, other player played) => less data transmitted faster
+        - cleanup useless jhipster dependencies ?
+Or get rid of JHipster now that the project is generated ?
     - frontend:
-        - the board interface is refreshed every two seconds.
-Update the code so that the HTML is not refreshed if not needed
         - add tests (services, components)
-        - refactor game service => simplify observables & data refresh
         - improve error management (if play() request fails, display/explain error)
+            - eg: if user try to create a game at the same time as another user, one of the request will fail.
+Explain the error.
         - add a store
         - update code structure: get rid of JHipster (for frontend)
         - move ineline css to scss files